bisgardo/dupe-nukem/README.md

 The commands listed below make up an approximate subset of the envisioned interface to give a rough idea of what should be done.

+### Windows

+A few tests related to symlinking are disabled on Windows because creating elevated privileges are required to create symlinks.
+Other tests fail unless the repository to be mounted on an NTFS formatted drive (which a VirtualBox shared folder might, for instance, not be).

 ## Install

 Instructions will be here as soon as there's something to install!